Coronavirus Disease 2019 (COVID-19)

 How is coronavirus disease 2019 (COVID-19) treated?

-There is currently no vaccine to prevent the virus.
 Select medications are recommended for children admitted to intensive care units with severe cases of COVID-19.

 The most proven treatments right now are those to help your body while it fights the virus.
 This is known as supportive care.
 Supportive care may include: